zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Object Permission Authorization

-Object permissions link a user to some object to allow operations.
+Object permissions link a user to some *objects* to allow operations.
 We want to allow object owners to change the price of their stuff.
 First, we create the permission verification function: